 To pay tribute to his amazing feat, in the Alcazaba you can read “In memory of the corporal of the ‘Cuerpo de Inválidos,’ José García, who risked his life to save the castles and towers of the Alhambra from ruin in 1812.”

 Looting and thievery in the Nasrid city

-Respect for history and artistic heritage is a rather new concept.
+Respect for the history of the Alhambra and artistic heritage is a rather new concept.
 The site was actually abandoned for centuries.
-It was home to paupers and wanderers.
+It was home to Granada’s paupers and wanderers.
 Many criminals went there to steal treasures.
 The turning point came with the arrival of an American romantic,Washington Irving.
 Together with his friend, Russian prince Dimitri Dolgorukov, he worked for years to restore the dignity the Alhambra deserved.

 Mathematics: the Alhambra’s other queen

 The tilework in the palaces is pure symmetry, and not a single corner fails to adhere to mathematical principles.
 It was designed to represent Allah’s grandeur on Earth.
 Therefore, it had to be perfect.
 However, its designers included one mistake which was invisible to the naked eye, because aiming for total perfection was also considered to be a defiance of God.